 - Take out cushions and pillows from furniture and do a close inspection inside, for bed bugs

 - Coming upon a highly infested furniture should be followed by a proper disposal.
 Do not dispose of such items before sealing them in plastic bags carefully.

 Buying or bringing home used furniture that is not inspected puts you in a great risk of dealing with bed bugs.
 Used furniture is very often infested with the crawling pest.
-This is one of the main reasons why people want to get rid of it in first place - bed bugs treatment may cost more than buying new piece of furniture.
+This is one of the main reasons why people want to get rid of it in the first place - bed bugs treatment may cost more than buying a new piece of furniture.